 Did you ever notice that when you're reading something powerfully engaging, time begins to fly by?
-Have you ever been so completely absorbed in reading that you hang on every word?
-Often, there's a warm, cozy feeling of pleasurable excitement present that you can feel in your belly and it's almost like everything else has disappeared.
+Have you ever been so completely absorbed in a book that you hang on to every word?
+Often, there's a warm, cozy feeling of pleasurable excitement present that you can feel in your belly, and it's almost like all of your surroundings have disappeared.

 When you're sucked into a book, you imagine in vivid, colorful detail everything you read on the page.
-You feel wonderful feelings as they are masterfully described.
+You feel wonderful feelings as they are masterfully described by the author.

 Is It OK to Covertly Hypnotize Others?